jularina/Clustering_ancient_shops/README.md

 # shops_clustering
-The clustering of shops in Python and R. Main file is DataScience_Odnoblyudova_Aria.ipynb.
+The clustering of shops in Python and R. Main file is DataScience_Odnoblyudova_Arina.ipynb.
 There the usage of R scripts is explained.